Yixiao-Song/CS646_Final_Project/yixiao_progress.md

 10. Retrieval metrics

 9. Auto-rater
+    The auto-rater uses gpt-4o-mini as the judge ($0.150 / 1M input tokens; $0.600 / 1M output tokens)

     - code:
     - data:
     - Note: I tried with Qwen2.5 7B and 14B models as the auto-rater using the prompt in `utils.py` (`auto_eval_prompt_template`).
 But the model does not follow the instruction at all.
 Simple heuristic such as `ground_truth.lower() in qwen_answer.lower()` also does not work because some ground truth answers are sentences.

 draft:
 5. Set up Qwen generation script